-Idaho State University has a wide breadth nuclear science and engineering program encompassing disciplines in Health Physics, Nuclear Engineering, and fundamental Nuclear physics.
-Idaho State University's Health Physics program is housed in the Nuclear Engineering department and offers graduates degrees as well as an ABET accredited Bachelor of Science degree in Health Physics.
+Idaho State University has a wide breadth nuclear science and engineering program encompassing disciplines in health physics, nuclear engineering, and fundamental nuclear physics.
+Idaho State University's Health Physics program is housed in the Nuclear Engineering department and offers graduate degrees as well as an ABET accredited Bachelor of Science degree in Health Physics.
 The Nuclear Engineering department offers an ABET accredited Bachelors of Science degree and houses a training and research nuclear reactor (AGN-201).
-A fundamental Nuclear physics facility, known as the Idaho Accelerator Center (IAC), has an established research record in areas ranging from the radiochemistry of medical isotope production to nuclear physics applications addressing homeland security issues in cooperation with the Idaho National Lab (INL).
-ISU's NS&E program has over 20 faculty and 50 students working in the Nuclear arena.
+An applied nuclear physics facility, known as the Idaho Accelerator Center (IAC), has an established research record in areas ranging from the radiochemistry of medical isotope production to nuclear physics applications addressing homeland security issues in cooperation with the Idaho National Laboratory (INL).
+ISU's NS&E program has over twenty faculty and fifty students working in the Nuclear arena.